 My first collection of poetry, Useful Reforms, was published in 1976.
-My recent publications include Down to Earth (Salt, 2008), Reckitt’s Blue (Seagull Books 2013) and Ghost Nets (Omnidawn 2016) and My Reef My Manifest Array (Carcanet 2019).
+My recent publications include Reckitt’s Blue (Seagull Books 2013), Ghost Nets (Omnidawn 2016) and My Reef My Manifest Array (Carcanet 2019).
 A selected poems, Schedule of Unrest, was published by Salt in 2014.
-My work is referenced in the standard guides and histories of recent British poetry and of Modernist poetry, and has been the subject of several published papers.
+My work is referenced in the standard guides and histories of recent British poetry and of Modernist poetry.

-My present critical, scholarly and research work falls into three distinct but related areas.
+My critical, scholarly and research work falls into three distinct but related areas.
 I am interested in supporting research work in these areas, in New York School poetry, and in recent poetic practice and theory.
-Beyond the three areas indicated below, I am also publishing papers on Andrea Brady, the persistence of the elegiac genre, and a further paper on John Wieners.

 2. US-UK poetics relations in the 1960s and 1970s.
-I am working on a paper on Charles Olson and J.H.
+I have a paper in press on Charles Olson and J.H.
 Prynne, drawing on their extensive correspondence, which will challenge the one-way model of influence from US to UK in this period.
 There is considerable scope for further study, notably in relations between Ted Berrigan and John James, and the intensive connections between British Marxist Feminist poets such as Denise Riley and Wendy Mulford and American poets including Alice Notley.

 3. Outsider Writing.
-I am a Principal Investigator, along with Matt ffytche who chairs Psychoanalytical Studies at the University of Essex, for an ambitious project on Outsider Writing launching in 2016, with its initial three years supported by the University of Chicago Neubauer Family Collegium for Culture and Society.
-The project will focus on post-1945 writing by people with major mental illness (but within a longer historical perspective), taking account of the antecedents of mental illness in experiences of racism, immigration and other forces of social oppression and dislocation.
-It will develop an archive of primary and critical materials and aims ultimately to establish a research center.
-The first three years will consider Outsider theory as it is now developing, connections with Outsider (visual) Art, the politics of outsider status in the art and literary markets, and define the scope of the project more broadly.
-It will also seek to involve practitioners as well as scholars, through a grant from the Gray Center for Arts and Inquiry.
+I am a Principal Investigator, along with Matt ffytche of the University of Essex, for a project on Outsider Writing launched in 2016, with its initial three years supported by the University of Chicago Neubauer Family Collegium for Culture and Society.
+The project focuses on post-1945 writing by people with major mental illness (but within a longer historical perspective), taking account of the antecedents of mental illness in experiences of racism, immigration and other forces of social oppression and dislocation.
+The first three years have helped shape Outsider Theory as it is now developing, made connections with Outsider (visual) Art and with the politics of outsider status in the art and literary markets, and defined the scope of the project more broadly.
+It has involved practitioners as well as scholars, through a grant from the Gray Center for Arts and Inquiry.